 The good looks of this cute little dog breed luckily seem to take very little in the way of fussy grooming to remain healthy, happy and handsome.

-This dog has short hair that very rarely sheds, and those hairs you do find around the house will be thick enough to be easily picked up, whether by brush or by vacuum cleaner.
+This dog has short hair that very rarely sheds, and those hairs you do find around the house will be thick enough to be easily picked up, whether by brush or by a vacuum cleaner.

 These dogs groom themselves pretty thoroughly, so you need only look to keeping up a regimen of once a month grooming, brushing and bathing to see the best results.
-This disrupts your dog a lot less, and is nice and easy for the owner too.
+This disrupts your dog a lot less and is nice and easy for the owner too.

-The Frenchie Pug doesn’t tend to act out while outdoors, so isn’t likely to get muddy very often.
+The Frenchie Pug doesn’t tend to act out while outdoors, so it isn’t likely to get muddy very often.

 However, this breed does tend to be a little disinclined towards bath time as a whole.
 There might be a lot of chasing, coaxing, cajoling and outright pleading involved!

-To avoid the fuss though, and in keeping with the low fuss nature of this breed, you might find it easier to have your Frenchie Pug have his own towel, and just wet it and rub him or her all over as part of the grooming regimen just to loosen up dirt and grim in the fur coat.
+To avoid the fuss though, and in keeping with the low fuss nature of this breed, you might find it easier to have your Frenchie Pug have his own towel, and just wet it and rub him or her all over as part of the grooming regimen just to loosen up dirt and grime in the fur coat.